aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/tunnel-interfaces.md

         # Enable Path MTU Discovery On Tunnel
         path_mtu_discovery: <bool>

+        # Used only when tunnel_mode is set to ipsec.
+        # It must target a defined IPsec profile.
+        ipsec_profile: <str>

+        # It must target a defined NAT profile.
+        nat_profile: <str>

         # Multiline String with EOS CLI rendered directly on the Tunnel interface in the final EOS configuration.
         eos_cli: <str>